ModerateContent/API/Example-PHP-FILE_GET_CONTENTS/readme.md

 ![alt text](https://www.moderatecontent.com/img/logo.png "ModerateContent.com")

-# moderatecontent.com
+### ModerateContent.com - The FREE Content Moderation API (https://www.moderatecontent.com)

-## The FREE Content Moderation API
+Our free API provides a content rating for any image.
+Detect inappropriate content from adult to violent and more subtle ratings including smoking, alcohol and suggestive.

 Examples of consuming the API with PHP using the file_get_contents method.